clintzold/micro-reddit/README.md

 A post BELONGS to a user and HAS comments.
 A comments BELONGS to both a user and post.

-Posts table has a foreign key that points to the primary key of a user in Users table Comments table has two foreign keys.
+Posts table has a foreign key that points to the primary key of a user in Users table.
+Comments table has two foreign keys.
 One points to the primary key of a Post, the other points to the primary key of a user.